 Demonstrating Oxidation and Reduction

-Let’s illustrate this with a helpful diagram that illustrates both oxidation and reduction of nitrate found in beetroot.
+Let’s illustrate this with a helpful diagram which illustrates both oxidation and reduction of nitrate found in beetroot.

 Nitrate–nitrite–nitric oxide pathway.
 Adapted from Niayakiru et al., 2020 by Milton-Laskibar (2021).

 In the illustration above, beetroot contains nitrate (NOOO).
-Nitrate loses an oxygen atom, and nitrite (NOO) is created.
+Nitrate loses an oxygen atom and nitrite (NOO) is created.
 This is done through bacteria.
-It loses another oxygen atom, and nitric oxide (NO) is formed.
+It loses another oxygen atom and nitric oxide (NO) is created.
 These are examples of reduction reactions or losing-an-oxygen-atom reactions.
-In our current survey, nitric oxide (NO) can react with a heam protein to cure the meat.
+In our current survey, nitric oxide (NO) can now react with a heam protein to cure the meat.

-Nitric oxide (NO) can gain an oxygen atom to create nitrite (NOO), and nitrite can gain an oxygen atom to create nitrate (NOOO).
-There is another mechanism whereby nitric oxide (NO) gains two oxygen atoms at once, and nitrate (NOOO) is formed directly, skipping the formation of nitrite (NOO) altogether.
+Nitric oxide (NO) can gain an oxygen atom to create nitrite (NOO) and nitrite can gain an oxygen atom to create nitrate (NOOO).
+There is another mechanism whereby nitric oxide (NO) gains two oxygen atoms at once and nitrate (NOOO) is created directly, skipping the formation of nitrite (NOO) completely.
 These are all examples of oxidation reactions or gaining-an-oxygen-atom reactions.

 I add another graph to explain the various ways that oxidation and reduction take place of nitrate, nitrite and nitric oxide.

 Meat curing is no longer the only industry to recognise the importance of nitric oxide.
-The molecule vilified for hundreds of years as purportedly bad for us possesses some remarkable qualities that recently became the intense subject of scientific investigation.
-Without it, life is not possible, and few people know about it because it has only been discovered as late as the 1980s and 1990s.
+It turns out the molecule vilified for hundreds of years as purportedly being bad for us, possesses some remarkable qualities which recently became the intense subject of scientific investigation.
+Without it, life is not possible and the reason why few people know about it is that it has only been discovered as late as the 1980s and 1990s.

 Want to know more: